Try Mirantis Container Cloud

 - Plus additional t2.micro and c5d.2xlarge virtual machines to host Mirantis Kubernetes Engine clusters you may then deploy with Mirantis Container Cloud.

 You do not need to create any of these machines.
-The Mirantis Container Cloud bootstrap script will build the core Container Cloud infrastructure, and Container Cloud’s AWS provider will then acquire resources for Kubernetes child clusters.
+The Mirantis Container Cloud bootstrap script will build the core Container Cloud infrastructure, and Container Cloud’s AWS provider will then acquire resources for Kubernetes managed clusters.
 When initial deployment of the Container Cloud cluster is complete, you’ll be able to access:

-- The Mirantis Container Cloud webUI, from which you’ll be able to deploy and manage Mirantis Kubernetes Engine child clusters or attach clusters you’ve already deployed by other means (such as existing Mirantis Kubernetes Engine (formerly UCP) 3.3.3 clusters deployed with Mirantis Launchpad).
+- The Mirantis Container Cloud webUI, from which you’ll be able to deploy and manage Mirantis Kubernetes Engine managed clusters or attach clusters you’ve already deployed by other means (such as existing Mirantis Kubernetes Engine (formerly UCP) 3.3.3 clusters deployed with Mirantis Launchpad).